- Unwanted hair is most often caused by heredity and/or hormonal changes.

 Hair: You can color it, curl it, straighten it, braid it, cut it, etc., but what about unwanted hair?
 If you have unwanted noticeable hair above your upper lip, chin, neck, toes, belly, or even your back you can probably relate.
 Having to deal with the embarrassment of unwanted hair is no joke.
 Depending on the amount of extra hair you have, it can range from being mildly annoying to severely distressing.

 What causes unwanted hair?

 Heredity: “Heredity” refers to things about your body that are inherited, or passed along from generation to generation.
-Girls and women of Mediterranean descent often have darker and thicker hair on their arms, legs, upper lips, toes, etc. Hirsutism also runs in families.
+Individuals of Mediterranean descent often have darker and thicker hair on their arms, legs, upper lips, toes, etc. Hirsutism also runs in families.

-Endocrine disorders such as PCOS (short for Polycystic Ovary Syndrome) can cause hirsutism.
-Girls with PCOS make extra amounts of male hormones called “androgens”.
-Although all women make both female and male hormones, girls with PCOS make more of the androgens (male hormones).
-One type of androgen called testosterone (pronounced test-toss-ter-own) is mostly to blame for excess hair in girls with PCOS.
+Female endocrine disorders such as (short for Polycystic Ovary Syndrome) can cause hirsutism.
+Individualswith PCOS make extra amounts of male hormones called “androgens”.
+Although everyone makes both female and male hormones, females with PCOS make more of the androgens (male hormones).
+One type of androgen called testosterone (pronounced test-toss-ter-own) is mostly to blame for excess hair in individuals with PCOS.